TedHusted/awake/awake.md/awake.md

 Tate continues, “And you say that your chair also had an issue Monday night?”

 “Well, yes.
 I was on my way to the endless pool on the second floor.
 I like to swim against the current when I can’t get to the full-sized pool at the YMCA.
 The chair rolled forward rápidamente, and I ended up face down in the pool.”
 Elena folded one arm, in front of her, palm down.
-“Tessa pulled me out.”
+“Luckily Tessa got home just in time to pull me out.”

 The investigators looked at each other again, clearly having a side conversation.

+“Ms. Harper, do you work outside the home?” asks Park.

+“Yes,  I’m the Chief Quality Officer at Pulse,” says Tessa.
+Then, smiling, “Elena makes sure we build the right thing, and then I make sure we built it right.”

-“Does the NTSB also investigate wheelchairs?” asks Tessa.
+“Does the NTSB also investigate wheelchairs?” asks Elena.

 “No, just planes, trains, automobiles, buses, and boats,” Park replies, and then asks, “Do you know if Mr. Geller might have left his phone at the office.
 Phones often have telemetry that help with our investigations.”

-“I didn’t go into his office yesterday, but if you asked to see Adrian Cho, I’m sure he would check for you.
+“I didn’t go into his office yesterday,” says Elena, “but if you asked to see Adrian Cho, I’m sure he would check for you.
 Adrian works from the office on most days.”

 “Thank you, we will go see Mr. Cho at Pulse,” says Park, standing up to leave.
 “We appreciate your courtesy, and I hope your chair checks out.”